 Modern Languages, Literatures & Cultures

-The Department of Modern Languages, Literatures and Cultures offers majors and minors in French, German, and Spanish, as well as instruction in Arabic, Chinese, Italian, Polish, and American Sign Language.
-Language study combines uniquely with virtually any major; but of particular interest and practicality are dual majors with international business, international relations, communications, economics, education, marketing-management, philosophy, history, English, political science, biology, and art history.
+Our primary mission is to instill an awareness of language as an essential element of our thought processes, perceptions, and self-expressions.
+As recent world events have demonstrated, deep cultural knowledge and linguistic competence are necessary if one wishes to understand other people and their communities.
+We seek to provide students with the skills and intellectual breadth needed to communicate effectively and to play an active role in today’s world.
+The Department of Modern Languages, Literatures and Cultures offers majors and minors in French, German, Spanish, and Arabic (minor only) as well as instruction in Chinese, Italian, Polish, and American Sign Language.
+Language study combines uniquely with virtually any major; but of particular interest and practicality are dual majors with International Business and Marketing, International Relations, Bilingual Education, and Pre-Med.
 Skills in a foreign language are often the deciding factor in an employer’s choice between our graduates and equally qualified but monolingual peers.
-Language majors pursue rewarding careers in social work, international business (sales, management, banking, import-export), government service (customs and immigration, foreign service, intelligence agencies), teaching, interpreting, and scientific research, to mention but a few of the many exciting possibilities.
+Language majors pursue rewarding careers in social work, international business, government service, teaching, interpreting, and scientific research, to mention but a few of the many exciting possibilities.